 This Agreement applies to any party using the Sidekicker Platform that processes a Job Brief (the “Client”), unless there is another written and signed agreement between Sidekicker and the Client that sets out the terms and conditions relating to Sidekicker providing the Services to the Client, and that agreement has not expired or been terminated as at the date the Job Brief is created.

-A. Sidekicker provides staff to its clients on a labour hire basis.
+a.
+Sidekicker provides staff on a labour hire basis.

 IT IS AGREED

 Agreement means this agreement including any Schedules to it and any document signed by both of the Parties that varies or supplements it in accordance with its terms;

 Australian Consumer Law means Schedule 2 of the Competition and Consumer Act 2010 (Cth);

 Award has the same meaning as Modern Award, as that term is used by the Australian Government Fair Work Ombudsman;